MichaelsPlayground/FirebaseUiTutorial/readme.md

 ### database presence check

+A general note: this function is not available in the Firestore database.
+If you search for this topic you will find a some information on how to workaround this by using "Firebase Cloud Functions".
+As Clud Functions are available in "Blaze" plan only (meaning a "pay on demand" billing plan)
+I'm not providing any solution for this.

 If you click on any user you start the chat activity.

 Please note: As long as the user is online (means there is an active internet connection) any action that should show an "offline" user (like moving